 Beal Pana and Bael Tea

+- What is the significance of the trifoliate leaf of the Bael tree?
 The fruit of the Bael (Bilva - The Golden Apple) tree, the family of Rutaceae is found wildly or cultivated throughout India.
 The leaf of Bael is generally trifoliate.
 This trifoliate leaf is symbolic of Brahma, Vishnu and Maheshwar.
 The Bael tree is considered as sacred by the Hindus.
 They offer its leaves to Lord Shiva during worship.
 The essence of its fruits and leaves possess an evaporating oil which is very good for human body.
 The leaves absorb foul gases from the atmosphere and keeps the atosphere clean.

+- What are the health benefits of consuming Bael fruit and leaves?
 Bael sharpens intellect and concentration of mind.
 Toasted Bael leaves if taken with clarified butter and sugar candy powder sharpens concentration and intelligence.
 Ripe fruit is taken during summer to keep the body and mind cool and very good laxative.
 Decoction of unripe Bengal quince or Bael fruit baked for 3 hours with sugar checks dysentery and sorbet of ripe fruit pulp helps in constipation and dyspepsia with added milk cures anemia.

+- How is Bael fruit used in cooking and food preparation?
 The woody shell of the fruit has more soft rind and gray-green until the fruit is fully ripe, when it turns yellowish.
 For medicinal use, the young fruits, while still tender, are commonly sliced horizontally and sun-dried and sold in local markets.
 They are much exported to Malaya and Europe.
 The Bengal quince was so commonly used by the western practitioners in India in old days that it found its way into the British pharmacopoeia.

+- How is Bael fruit used in traditional cuisine?
 Traditionally tender green Bael fruits are used to make Murabba and often green Bael fruit slices are sundried and stored for future use.
 Sometimes drinks are prepared at home by mixing tamarind or yoghurt with fruit pulp.

+- Has the Bael tree been domesticated for consumption and what is the growing demand for it?
 In spite of its long history and therapeutic properties, Bael fruit has not been domesticated via human selection, but only for puja ritual.
 Since there is a growing demand from consumers because of a leaning toward natural and health foods all over the world for new nutritious and delicately flavored products, the awareness about the value of Bael fruit seems growing high.

+- What is the significance of the Bael tree in relation to underground water?
 In ancient India the Bilva was regarded as the most sacred of all fruits and was used as the main food offering to the temple deities.
 Only in comparatively recent times has the coconut superseded the Bilva as the principal fruit of religious offering or as a symbol of self-surrender.
 The fruit is known as Sriphal by the name of goddess “Sri Lakshmi“.
 The bunch of three leaves of the tree are symbolized as trisul of lord Shiva and are traditionally used as sacred offering to lord Shiva and also found mention in early Buddhist and Jain literature.
 It is said that this tree indicates the presence of underground water.

+- What is the significance of offering Pana to Goddess Tulsi on Pana Sankranti?
 The New Year eve festival of Hindu calendar is known as Pana Sankranti.
 A special drink called Pana, prepared from the mixture of Bael fruit and yoghurt offered to the Goddess Tulsi or Basil on this day.
 This act symbolically represents that water being the most important constituent for sustaining life in the earth, should be provided to all in the month of summers.

+- What is Punni pukur Brata and what is its significance?
 In Bengal the observance of the vow ritual “Punni pukur Brata” includes the digging of miniature sacred pond and the plantation of either a twig of Bael tree or Tulsi tree and the filling of water in the pond possibly the an imitative rite in which one is tempted to conclude to make ponds and tanks which should be actually filled with rain water.

 Fruit is not consumed much widely because of eating difficulty, but it may become more popular if suitably processed.
 Adding water and applying heat dilutes the mucilage and make it possible to extract the pulp more easily.
 I used to make this in the weekends to avoid extra trouble during the busy week days.
 I found this is the most easiest way and a handy method to prepare and store my health drinks for a hot summer day.